heet-sutariya-193/voice-navigation-robot-project/turtlesim/result.md

 TURTLESIM:
 <br>
-In the task of turtlesim,I had performed some path operation on turtlesim.By this I got basic knowledge of writing code in ROS and also implemented differnt publisher and subscriber nodes.
+In the task of turtlesim,I had performed some path operation on turtlesim.By this I got basic knowledge of writing code in ROS and also implemented different publisher and subscriber nodes.
 <br>
 circle:
 <br>